josh-helpert/elder/docs/syntax.markdown

   x, y == 1, z
   ```

-## Forms
+## Common Patterns
 ------------------------------------------------------------------------------------------------------------

-At this point we've introduced all the basic syntax needed to construct the common syntactical patterns.
+At this point we've introduced all the basic syntax needed to describe the common syntactical patterns.

 For each pattern, there's a few effects to consider:
-* When the pattern in used in a specific scope what names will be in scope.
+* When a pattern in used next to it's siblings; what name(s) are visible to other siblings.
-  * In general all top-level names of a pattern will be added to scope.
+  * For example, below `x` and `y` are siblings but `z` isn't:
+    ```
+    a
+      x
+      y
+    b
+      z
+    ```
+  * For convenience, we'll consider a "scope" as what siblings and their decendents can access.
+For Elder syntax, these are often just names and paths to those names.
-* When used in a subexpression what is returned by the subexpression.
+* When used as a node in a tree what is returned by the subtree.
-*
+  * For example, the middle element is a sequence which is both a subtree and subexpression.
+It is the sequence `(b, c)`:
+    ```
+    (a, (b, c == 1, 2), c)
+    ```
+    * TODO: Is the result `(a, b, c, d)` or `(a, (b, c), d)`?
+How would it be differentiated as a subexpression/subsequence?
+      * Like other cases, it's about the parent vs the children? the container vs the contents? ...

 These are the common patterns along with the effects they will produce:
 * Multiline Literal